Billaferd/QuantumNexus/Rules.md

 ### Discard pile

 The discard pile is where all of the destroyed cards go.
-Once a card has been either destroyed or used, if it is an event, that card is put into the discard pile face up.
+Once a card has been destroyed or used, it is put into the discard pile face up.

 ### Loadout